SEO for Aerospace Companies

 Frequently Asked Questions

 aerospace companies search differently from the rest of aviation.
-The buyers are procurement teams, engineers, programme managers, and technical buyers, the searches revolve around capability, programme, application, and procurement-intent searches, and the page needs to prove technical detail, programme fit, procurement clarity, and engineering credibility early.
+The people you are reaching are procurement teams, engineers, programme managers, and technical procurement leads, the searches revolve around capability, programme, application, and procurement-intent searches, and the page needs to prove technical detail, programme fit, procurement clarity, and engineering credibility early.
 A generic aviation page misses that specificity and usually ranks for the wrong terms.

 The sector hub should own the broad commercial term, then the child pages should own the narrower service intent.
 From there, supporting articles should answer the comparison and research questions that show up before technical enquiries, RFQs, and proposal conversations.